-We're here to help you create an engaged Community membership base that supports your goals.
-Check out our best practices for building, launching and maintaining a Community, below. 👇
+There are so many possibilities when building a community, and we're here to help you create an engaged community member base that supports your goals.
+This article provides best practices for building, launching, and maintaining a community.

 How often and what you should communicate will vary depending on your member base.
 Experiment to find out what resonates!